 - In 2018, there were 9,104 people officially homeless.

 - The Irish Government target of delivering 50,000 units by 2021 just three years involves a commitment of €5.85bn to the project

 - It is estimated that 33,500 units will be built, 6,500 acquired from the market and 10,000 leased by local government and housing agencies.

 - The Irish population continues to expand, net population growth last year was 52,900 according to the CSO and the long-term trend is very strong.

-At the coal face things are changing, until recently had you emailed to a Local Council enquiring about a Social Housing registration you’d have waited a few months before getting a reply and dialling in to find officials responsible for dealing with investors was like looking for life on the Moon.
-That’s all changed, but not at every Local Council.
-Specialist early starters report fast moving Local Councils now across Dublin, Waterford, Louth and Donegal.
+Until recently, had you emailed a local government enquiring about a social housing registration you’d have waited a few months before getting a reply.
+Dialling in to find officials responsible for dealing with investors was like looking for life on the Moon.
+That’s all changed, but not at every local government.
+Specialist early starters report fast moving local councils now across Dublin, Waterford, Louth and Donegal.
 Many other areas are gearing up but there are some laggards who shun contact and are still locked into past practices.
 This is a new market and such behaviour can’t last too long, not if targets are to be reached and other local governments blaze a trail.